ryan-parag/ryanparag.com/notes/portfolio-redesign.md

 hero_image: ../static/portfolio-redesign.png
 ---

 A few months back, I began redesigning my portfolio - again 🤦‍♀️.
-I not only wanted to add a couple of the newer projects I was working on, but I also wanted to address larger design issues and expirement with building it in some newer technologies.
+I not only wanted to add a couple of the newer projects I was working on, but I also wanted to address larger design issues and experiment with building it in some newer technologies.

 Although the overall design might seem unchanged at a glance, I implemented/changed a ton of details in the design and under-the-hood.